harizonelopez/Explore--kenya/to_do.md

     -->
     -->

- - work on the about us section together with its templates(afterwards not know)
+ - work on the about us section together with its templates - AFTERWARDS NOT NOW
- - work on the password integrity
+ -
  - the search area and its button